Local Recipes & Traditional Menus

 Handmade pasta, grilled bistecca, truffles & wine at summer food festivals

-While roaming about you are bound to discover signs for dozens and dozens of “sagra”, or what is commonly known as an Italian food festival.
+While roaming about you are bound to discover signs for dozens and dozens of Italian food festivals, or what are commonly called “sagra”.

 If you found one that isn’t on our list then definitely drop us a note!

 ** Dates are updated 2022 for those we've found - no date means it hasn't yet been announced **